Do you know that one of the most flammable liquids in your car is your brake fluid? Yes, that’s right, your brake fluid.

 Many feel this case, and others, were a springboard for the implementation of the current federal regulations on fuel-fed fires.
 Specifically, the National Highway Safety Administration has enacted standards, such as Federal Motor Vehicle Safety Standard (FMVSS) 301, to protect us from the risk of fuel-fed fires.
 Regardless of these safety standards, gasoline-fed fuel tank fires still occur and still burn or kill people all over the United States.

-The Texas Automotive Defect Lawyers at Hill Law Firm are currently investigating Jeep Cherokee and Jeep Liberty fires following foreseeable rear-end collisions.
-If you need to consult with an attorney because you have been the victim of an automobile fuel-fed fire, call the Automobile Fire Attorneys at Hill Law Firm for a free consultation at one of our convenient locations in Houston or San Antonio.
+The Texas Automotive Defect Lawyer at Hill Law Firm is currently investigating Jeep Cherokee and Jeep Liberty fires following foreseeable rear-end collisions.
+If you need to consult with an attorney because you have been the victim of an automobile fuel-fed fire, call the Automobile Fire Attorney at Hill Law Firm for a free consultation at one of our convenient locations in Houston or San Antonio.